← Back to blog

 The waste has three sources:

 1. Audience overlap.
 Your paid media agency retargets subscribers your email agency was about to convert anyway.
-You pay $15-25 CPM to reach someone who was 48 hours from a zero-cost email conversion.
+You pay real CPM to reach someone who was about to convert for free through email.
 We covered the specifics of this in how the Klaviyo-Meta sync gap drains ecommerce ad spend.
 The numbers are worse than most founders realize.

 2. Misaligned optimization signals.
 Your paid agency optimizes for new-customer CAC.
 Your retention agency optimizes for email revenue.
 Your creative studio optimizes for engagement rate.
 None of these is the right signal in isolation.
 The right signal is contribution margin, which no single agency controls.